Medications and Drugs

 The combination of morphine and naltrexone is used to treat moderate to severe pain when around-the-clock pain relief is needed for a long time period.

-Morphine and naltrexone may also be used for other purposes not listed in this medication guide.
+Morphine and naltrexone may also be used for purposes not listed in this medication guide.

 What are the possible side effects of morphine and naltrexone (Embeda)?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; fast or pounding heartbeats, chest pain, difficulty breathing; dizziness, extreme fear; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; chest pain, anxiety, pounding heartbeats, fainting; swelling of your face, lips, tongue, or throat.

 Less serious side effects may include: